Advanced Domain Intelligence for Security: Passive DNS, WHOIS and Threat Hunting

 Integrating Domain Intelligence Into Your Security Operations

-Domain intelligence should be a routine part of your security operations:
+Domain intelligence should be part of your routine security operations:

-When responding to a breach or suspected compromise, early domain intelligence reveals how the attacker's infrastructure fits into the broader threat landscape.
-This guides investigation scope and helps identify secondary targets.
+When responding to a breach or a suspected compromise, initial domain intelligence reveals how the attacker's infrastructure fits into the broader threat landscape.
+This guides the scope of the investigation and helps identify secondary targets.

 Threat Intelligence Programs

 Maintain an internal database of attacker infrastructure indicators (domains, IPs, registrants, SSL patterns).
-As new incidents occur, add to the database.
-Queries against this database accelerate future incident response.
+As new incidents occur, add them to the database.
+Queries against this database accelerate the response to future incidents.

 Proactive Threat Hunting

-Regularly execute threat hunting workflows against known attacker infrastructure.
-Identify backup domains registered in advance, new infrastructure prepared for future campaigns, or indicators of infrastructure compromise or takeover.
+Regularly run threat hunting workflows against known attacker infrastructure.
+Identify backup domains registered in advance, new infrastructure staged for future campaigns, or indicators of infrastructure compromise or takeover.

 Frequently Asked Questions